-- Ensure parents are made aware of the safeguarding policy which alerts them to the fact that referrals may be made and the role of the school in this to avoid conflict later. - Where a child leaves the school, ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main pupil file, as well as ensure the pupil's Social Worker is informed. - The DSL will complete the Annual Audit return for the PDSCP, to ensure that the school is meeting its requirements under statutory guidance. - Help promote the educational outcomes by sharing information about welfare, safeguarding and child protection issues for children that have or have had a social worker with teachers and leadership
+- Ensure parents are made aware of the safeguarding policy which alerts them to the fact that referrals may be made and the role of the school in this to avoid conflict later - When a child leaves the school, ensure the child protection file is copied for the new setting in a timely manner and transferred to the new school separately from the main student file, as well as ensure the student's Social Worker is informed. - The DSL and the Safeguarding Local School Committees Member will complete the Annual Audit return for the PDSCP, to ensure that the school is meeting its requirements under statutory guidance. - Help promote the educational outcomes by sharing information about welfare, safeguarding and child protection issues for children that have or have had a social worker with teachers and leadership

-5. Our Head Teacher will ensure that:
+5. Our Headteacher of a Trust school will ensure that:

-- The policies and procedures adopted by Initio Learning Trust are fully implemented and followed by all staff. - All pupils are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online, relationship education and extra-familial risks including exploitation. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and the deputy to carry out their roles effectively, including the attendance at initial and review child protection conferences, core group and other necessary meetings. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the agreed Whistle Blowing Policy. - They have completed Safer Recruitment training. - The procedure for managing allegations against staff is known to staff and displayed in staff rooms - Operate the procedure for managing allegations effectively and refer relevant concerns to the Local Authority Designated Officer (LADO) - That anyone who has harmed or may pose a risk to a child is referred to the DBS and any other relevant professional body. - A senior manager is appointed to deal with allegations against staff in the absence of the Headteacher.
+- The policies and procedures adopted by Initio Learning Trust are fully implemented and followed by all staff. - All students are provided with opportunities throughout the curriculum to learn about safeguarding, including keeping themselves safe online, relationship education and extra-familial risks including exploitation. - Sufficient resources and time are allocated to enable the Designated Safeguarding Lead and the deputy to carry out their roles effectively, including the attendance at initial and review child protection conferences, core group and other necessary meetings. - All staff and volunteers feel able to raise concerns about poor or unsafe practice in regard to children, and such concerns are addressed sensitively and effectively in a timely manner in accordance with the agreed Whistle Blowing Policy - They have completed Safer Recruitment training. - The procedure for managing allegations against staff is known to staff and displayed within the school.

+- Operate the procedure for managing allegations effectively and refer relevant concerns to the Local Authority Designated Officer (LADO) - That anyone who has harmed or may pose a risk to a child is referred to the DBS and any other relevant professional body. - A senior manager is appointed to deal with allegations against staff in the absence of the Headteacher.